iam-git-shashank/NextCloud/README.md

 ### Frontend

-- **Next.js/React**: The frontend app is built using Next.js with React.
-It provides the user interface for uploading files, viewing uploaded files, and logging in.
+- **React**: The frontend app is built using React with Refine.
+It provides the user interface for uploading files, viewing uploaded files, and logging in.Refine provides many built-in hooks which make the development easy.

 ## Technologies Used